Bengie Molina: Legacy

 Pitchers had great respect for Molina.
-"I haven’t seen all the catchers in baseball, but I think we’re very spoiled. … [He] takes a lot of pride in studying … knowing everyone’s game and going in with a solid game plan.
-There’s not a lot of whole lot of shaking off [signs] when we’re working together," said Angels starting pitcher Jarrod Washburn.
-"I can’t tell you much about the National League, but in the American League no one stands above him.
+"I haven't seen all the catchers in baseball, but I think we're very spoiled. … [He] takes a lot of pride in studying … knowing everyone's game and going in with a solid game plan.
+There's not a lot of whole lot of shaking off [signs] when we're working together," said Angels starting pitcher Jarrod Washburn.
+"I can't tell you much about the National League, but in the American League no one stands above him.
 He can catch and throw with anyone, he can block pitches, and he can get a big hit for you any day of the week...To have that stability behind the plate is nice," said Angels closer Troy Percival.
 "He helped me mature and succeed.
 I've said time and time again that he deserves half of those awards that I've gotten," said Tim Lincecum, who won the NL Cy Young Award with Molina catching him in 2008 and 2009.
 "The things he's done for me – for calling a game, to give me confidence throwing different pitches in different counts – really, really, really benefited me," remembered Giants starter Matt Cain.

 During his career, Molina was known for his lack of speed.
 In a 2006 Sports Illustrated poll of 415 players, 56 percent picked Molina as baseball's slowest runner.
 A panel of three scouts and an analyst put together by Baseball America that same year named him the second-slowest baserunner, behind Frank Thomas.
 John Vorperian of the Society for American Baseball Research wrote that he is "[c]onsidered one of the slowest baserunners in his era."
 His three stolen bases in his career are the second-fewest of any player with at least 5,000 plate appearances, behind only Cecil Fielder's two.

+A statue of Molina jumping into Neftali Feliz's arms, after striking out Alex Rodriguez for the final out of the 2010 American League Championship Series, was unveiled on August 7, 2018, at the North Plaza of the Texas Live! entertainment district of the future Globe Life Field.